Inexplicable-YL/cogniweave/README.md

 With these steps you can tailor the pipeline to your own requirements.

 ## Thanks
-- **Langchain**: Our project is developed entirely based on Langchain.
+- **[LangChain](https://github.com/langchain-ai/langchain)** : Our project is developed entirely based on Langchain.
-- **NoneBot**: The configuration extraction module in our project was developed with reference to certain parts of the NoneBot codebase.
+- **[NoneBot](https://github.com/nonebot/nonebot2)** : The configuration extraction module in our project was developed with reference to certain parts of the NoneBot codebase.